 You can also do this with Airbnb.
 We were very happy with the awesome Airbnb we found in Munich that was dog-friendly.
 (PS: New to Airbnb?
 Sign up here to get $40 CAD off your first stay!)

-When searching hotels, be sure to check on pet fees and restrictions.
+When searching for hotels in Paris, be sure to check on pet fees and restrictions.
 Just because a hotel is pet-friendly doesn’t mean you can just stride in with your animal.
 Most hotels charge a fee per night; the ones in Paris seemed to be between €5 and €20 per night.
 Some hotels also restrict what kind of animals are accepted, what size, and how many.

 Lastly, you’ll want to make a special request for a pet-friendly room.
 Your hotel may only have a certain number of pet-friendly rooms available.
 When booking, you can usually put this request in a message to the hotel.
 I also sent a separate email to the hotel to confirm that we could bring our dog.